 We both wear Icebreaker merino wool underwear when hiking and find them super comfortable and of course, stink free.
 Del wears the Anatomica boxers, and I like their boy shorts and sports bra.
 If it’s a multi-day hike, we each take a spare pair of underwear to change into in the evening.
 I don’t bother with a spare bra unless I’m going to be in the company of others, eg. staying in a guesthouse.

-We both love our Icebreaker merino Tech Lite short sleeved t-shirts which we use as base layers for hiking most of the time (his/hers).
+We both love our Icebreaker merino short sleeved t-shirts which we use as base layers for hiking most of the time (his/hers).
+I also have a lightweight long-sleeved Icebreaker merino wool top which I hike in if it’s a bit colder, or I want extra sun protection for my arms.
 We prefer dark colours to hide any dirt or stains as we usually wear the same t-shirt for days on end (remember, no stink!).
-If we’re on a multi-day hike we’ll each change into a long sleeved Icebreaker merino top at night (his/hers).
-If it’s extra cold, we might wear the long sleeved one as our hiking base layer.
+If we’re on a multi-day hike we’ll each change into a 200 weight long sleeved Icebreaker merino top at night (his/hers).

 We also each have Icebreaker thermal leggings (his/hers) which we change into for camping, or occasionally wear under our hiking trousers if it’s very cold.
 Sometimes Del wears these around town (under his shorts, along with socks and sandals) and I get very embarrassed, but such is the life of a backpacker with limited clothing options…

 A light to mid weight technical fleece makes a perfect mid layer, adding warmth when needed while remaining breathable.
-Del wears the Patagonia R2 TechFace Hoody, and I have an old Rab Nucleus fleece which is no longer in production but is similar to the current Nexus, without a hood.
+Del wears the Patagonia R2 TechFace Hoody, and I have the Rab Nexus Hoody.
 I also have a Rab Polartec hooded fleece which I often take for wearing around camp in colder weather because it’s super warm and comfy, but I have to argue my case with Del every single time because to be honest, it’s a bit unnecessary.

 Down offers the best warmth-to-weight ratio so the Rab Microlight Alpine Jacket is the perfect choice for our insulating layer (his/hers).
 These jackets are lightweight, pack down small into a stuff sack, and are impressively warm.
 The one downside is that down loses its insulating properties if it gets wet, but these jackets are treated with a ‘hydrophobic’ finish so we don’t worry too much if we get caught in a drizzle.
 For heavier rain, their slimline fit means they sit comfortably under our waterproof outer layers.

-Waterproof jackets and trousers that are lightweight, non-bulky, and packable are a priority for us, but of course, they also have to keep us dry.
-After much research, we both settled on Outdoor Research jackets and trousers.
+Waterproof jackets and trousers that are lightweight, non-bulky, and packable are a priority for us, but of course, they also have to do the job of keeping us dry.
+After much research some years ago, we settled on Outdoor Research jackets and trousers.
+However, we have both since replaced our jackets with models from Rab and Patagonia.

-There are a couple of features I really love about these jackets.
-The first is the side zippers.
-They allow you to completely unzip from waist to armpit (in either direction), turning the jacket into more of a poncho.
+Although we’ve now gone for different options, there are a couple of features I still really love about these jackets.
+The first is the side zippers, which allow you to completely unzip from waist to armpit (in either direction), turning the jacket into more of a poncho.
 This is great for ventilation and ideal when hiking in hot, rainy weather (like on Jeju).
 You can buckle up your backpack waist belt underneath and stay dry without overheating.
-The second is the two-way front zip, which I find really handy for grabbing stuff from my inner layer pocket.
-I just unzip the jacket a little from the bottom and reach into my pocket, instead of having to completely unzip from the top down.
+The second is the two-way front zip, which I found really handy for grabbing stuff from my inner layer pocket.

 Both models do an excellent job at keeping us dry, and the latest version of the Helium trousers have ‘Diamond Fuse’ technology and claim to be five times more tear-resistant than our models, which all sounds very promising.

 Ugghh, I despise shopping for trousers, and even worse is shopping for hiking trousers.
 So, I was delighted when I found a pair that I actually liked and fit me well.
-So much so that 4 years ago, I bought two pairs (one with and one without zip-off shorts) and have been wearing them ever since.
-In truth, I desperately need a new pair of convertible hiking trousers, but the company has stopped making them and I can’t face the new trouser-trauma quite yet.
-These wonder trousers are the Marmot Lobo’s Convertible, but there are just a few limited pairs kicking about these days.
-They are lightweight, quick drying, and unlike most hiking trousers out there, I don’t find the material horrendous.
+I bought two pairs (one with and one without zip-off shorts) and wore them for a good 4 years or so.
+By that point, I desperately needed to replace the convertible hiking trousers, but the company appeared to have stopped making them.
+I scoured the internet and managed to find a pair in green and while updating this post nearly 2 years on, I’ve just found another black pair available, woohoo!
+These should see me through another few years.
+These wonder trousers are the Marmot Lobo’s Convertible, but with just a few limited pairs kicking about these days, you’re lucky to get them.
+They are lightweight, super quick drying, and unlike most hiking trousers out there, I don’t find the material horrendous.

 As much as zip-off trousers make me roll my eyes in disgust, they are incredibly handy when hiking in changeable weather conditions, or in countries where it’s culturally inappropriate for women to wear shorts (Tajikistan, for example).
 I usually wear my convertible trousers for hiking, and pack the regular trousers for evenings on multi-day hikes.
 I know lots of women like to wear leggings and/or running shorts for hiking but that’s not something I would feel comfortable in, plus I’d need way too much sunscreen to stop my legs from burning in short shorts.

-Del also had to find replacements for his convertible hiking trousers when the company stopped making them.
-Now he has Craghoppers Kiwi Pro trousers and Craghoppers Kiwi Pro shorts.
+For the last few years Del’s had Craghoppers Kiwi Pro trousers and Craghoppers Kiwi Pro shorts, both of which have served him well.
 Depending on the weather, and how much Giant Hogweed is around (shout out to Georgia), he wears one for hiking and the other at night on multi-day hikes.
 This sometimes means pairing his shorts and thermal leggings at night.
+Just recently he has replaced his Craghopper trousers with Patagonia Quandary Pants.
+The initial appraisal is he’s happy with the cut, material, overall lightweight feel, and DWR (durable water repellent) finish.

 We each have a hiking belt which doubles as a secret money stash, and we love it!
 It’s very practical for multi-day hikes when our weight might fluctuate, while being a safe and secure place to store up to $1800 in hundred dollar bills (or whatever currency we’re carrying).